marialyk77/Coffee-Rewards/README.md

 Missing Values Found In: Gender, Income

-#### Data Consistency:

-- Age column: Ranges from 18 to 118.

 #### Data Credibility

 - Reliable:  The current dataset is accurate and complete; however, bias issues cannot be determined.
-The age distribution ranges from 18 to 118.
-Notably, all rows with an age of 118 have null values in the gender and income columns.
+The **age** distribution ranges from **18 to 118**.
+Notably, **all rows with an age of 118 have null values in the gender and income columns**.
 Additionally, there are 253 rows corresponding to customers aged 90-101, with 17 of them between 100-101.
-Unlike the 118-year-old entries, the 90-101 age group has no missing values in other columns, suggesting they may not be typos.
-However, it is worth noting that customers over 100 purchasing coffee might be unrealistic and could indicate potential data quality concerns.
+Unlike the 118-year-old entries, **the 90-101 age group has no missing values in other columns**, suggesting they may not be typos.
+However, **it is worth noting that customers over 100 purchasing coffee might be unrealistic and could indicate potential data quality concerns.**

 - Original: The data was downloaded from Maven Analytics but was originally sourced from Kaggle, via Udacity.